vbvr/AppleModemScript-sublime/docs/DialupServerGuide.md

 # Connect other dial-up machines to your network and the internet with your Mac OS modem

-Apple's Modem Scripts tell Mac OS how to get a dial-up modem to initialize, what to do when dialing out and answering, how to tell the modem to maintain its ongoing connections.
-This 21st century guide will show how you can edit a Modem Script, to answer incoming calls without landline phone service (no dialtone).
+Apple's Modem Scripts tell Mac OS how to tell a dial-up modem to initialize, what to do when dialing out and answering, how to tell the modem to maintain its ongoing connections.
+This 21st century guide will show how you can edit a Modem Script, to answer incoming call and share your Internet connection without a landline phone service (no dialtone).

 ## Purpose

-Get any device equipped with a dial-up modem online again with the help of your classic Mac OS computer.
+Get any device equipped with a dial-up modem online again with the help of a classic Mac OS computer.

 ## Confirmed working with